Social Companion Robots to Reduce Isolation: A Perception Change Due to COVID-19: Results

-Experiencing a change in lifestyle as a result of the pandemic (whether positive or negative) led to a change in the perception of benefits of companion robots.
-This change was significantly higher than the change reported by those whose lives were not affected by COVID-19 (see Fig.~\ref{fig:perceptionChange}).
-The emotional stability aspect of participants' personality (Big 5 personality) was also a significant predictor of the perception change, suggesting that those with a higher emotional stability score stated a significantly larger positive shift in perception of the benefits of the companion robots ($t=2.196, p<.05$).
-This change in perception also significantly affected the reported likelihood of purchasing a social robot ($t=3.945, p<.001$).
+Experiencing a change in one's lifestyle as a result of the pandemic (whether positive or negative) led to a change in the perception of benefits of companion robots.
+This change was significantly higher than the change reported by those who indicated that their lives were not affected by COVID-19 (see Figure~\ref{fig:perceptionChange}).

-Further, the experience of loneliness, along with a change in perception of the benefits of social robots due to COVID-19, significantly and positively affected the likelihood of purchasing a companion robot (see Table~\ref{tab:loneliness} and Fig.~\ref{fig:loneliness}).
+To study the significance of this difference, a linear model was fit to predict perception change, based on the change in participants' lifestyle, whether they had an older relative (over 80) who lived alone or at a care home, and study (i.e., time of the study).
+Table~\ref{tab:perceptionChange} shows the results.
+Both a positive ($t=3.016, p<.01$) and a negative change ($t=3.228, p<.01$) significantly affected the perception change (confirming H1).
+Further, having a relative who either lives alone or at a care center significantly and positively affected the perception change ($t=2.322, p<.05$; confirming H2; also see Figure~\ref{fig:olderRelative}).
+We did not see an effect of study (i.e., time of study) on perception change (supporting H6).

+This change in perception of the benefits of social robots due to COVID-19 also significantly affected the reported likelihood of purchasing a social robot ($t=6.883, p<.0001$; confirming H3; see Table~\ref{tab:loneliness}).
+Furthermore, loneliness, along with this perception change, significantly and positively affected the likelihood of purchasing a companion robot ($t=3.564, p<.001$ ).
+Results are shown in Table~\ref{tab:loneliness} and Figure~\ref{fig:loneliness}.
+This confirmed H4.
+This likelihood was also affected by one of the Big~5 personality traits: openness ($t=-3.060, p<.01$), but unlike what was expected, as openness increased, the likelihood to purchase a social robot decreased.
+We also noticed gender differences as male participants reported a significantly higher likelihood to purchase a social robot as compared with female participants ($t=2.297, p<.05$).
+Here as well, we did not see an effect of study (i.e., time of study) on perception change (supporting H6).